Why I Quit Amazon Prime

 And now that I’ve thought about it more, do I really need to receive my order within 2 days (or less)?
 Usually the answer is no.

-So for that reason, plus the fact that I’m trying to cut down on TV in general, are the main reasons why I’m cutting Amazon Prime and saving myself the $80 per year.
-Wait, no, it’s $100 per year now.
+So for that reason, plus the fact that I’m trying to cut down on TV in general, are the main reasons why I’m cutting Amazon Prime and saving myself the

 One could say I’m becoming more green.
 For example, I’m making toilet paper the only paper product I’ll buy for the home moving forward.